ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/token-bridge-deployment.md

 :::info

 The token bridge deployment process depends on the type of Orbit chain.
-In the following steps the main flow is same for all different types of Orbit chain except step 1 which is just needed for **Custom fee token** Orbit chains, and step 5 is just for ETH-based Orbit chains.
+In the following steps the main flow is the same for all different types of Orbit chain except step 1 which is only needed for **Custom fee token** Orbit chains, and step 5, just for ETH-based Orbit chains.

 :::

 ### 1. Token Approval (just for Custom fee token Orbit chains){#step-1}
-Initiating the deployment of a token bridge for **Custom Fee Token** on orbit chains begins with ensuring the `TokenBridgeCreator` contract is granted sufficient approvals of the native token.
+Initiating the deployment of a token bridge for **[Custom Fee Token](/launch-orbit-chain/concepts/custom-gas-token-sdk.md)** on orbit chains begins with ensuring the `TokenBridgeCreator` contract is granted sufficient approvals of the native token.
 To facilitate this process, the Orbit SDK provides two essential APIs:

-1. **createTokenBridgeEnoughCustomFeeTokenAllowance**: This API is designed to verify whether the deployer's address possesses an adequate allowance to encompass the costs associated with the bridge token deployment.
+1. **`createTokenBridgeEnoughCustomFeeTokenAllowance`**: This API is designed to verify that the deployer's address has enough allowance to pay for the fees associated with the bridge token deployment.
-2. **createTokenBridgePrepareCustomFeeTokenApprovalTransactionRequest**: This API assists in generating the raw transaction required to approve the native token for the `TokenBridgeCreator` contract.
+2. **`createTokenBridgePrepareCustomFeeTokenApprovalTransactionRequest`**: This API assists in generating the raw transaction required to approve the native token for the `TokenBridgeCreator` contract.

 The following example demonstrates how to leverage these APIs effectively to check for and, if necessary, grant approval to the `TokenBridgeCreator` contract: